 Change the unit of measurement by updating the Unit property.
 The default unit to draw a barcode is Pixel.

-The following table lists the different available units of measurement.
+The following table lists the different available units of measurement for the UnitOfMeasurement enumeration.
 The dimension below represents a width/height of the barcode.

 |Unit of Measure||Dimensions|

 |UnitOfMeasurement.Pixel||This unit of measure uses the dimension as is.|

 |UnitOfMeasurement.Inch||Multiplying the dimension with DPI will give the width in pixels. pixelWidth = dimension * dpi (Dots Per Inch)|